Kmeakin/resume/src/cover_letters/compilers.typ

   LLVM's target independent IR (LLVM-IR) and its target dependent IR (SelectionDAG), and would enjoy the opportunity to learn GCC's IR as well.

-  I also investigated changing Rust's default linker to `lld` to reduce compile times on Aarch64 Linux targets.
+  I investigated changing Rust's default linker to `lld` to reduce compile times on Aarch64 Linux targets.
 This required first setting up an internal deployment of Rust's `crater` tool to find Rust libraries that would be broken by the change and work with maintainers to resolve the issues.
 I then